nithin009/Data-Repo/README.md

 ### Data Sources:
 For this project, I sourced raw data from CSV files, which contained essential information about sales transactions, returns, product attributes, customer profiles, and sales territories.
 The diversity of this dataset provided a holistic view of our sales operations.

-# Phase 1: Connect, Shape, and Transform Data using Power Query
+# Connect, Shape, and Transform Data using Power Query
 In the initial phase of the project, I harnessed the powerful capabilities of Power Query within Power BI to lay a solid foundation for subsequent data analysis and visualization.
 This phase was crucial in ensuring that the data was not only accurate and well-structured but also tailored to the specific requirements of the project.

 ### Connectivity and Data Exploration: